gaganjotshan/Portfolio/README.md

 - Boosted scalability by containerizing the project with Docker and deploying it on Kubernetes (Kyma) clusters.
 - Installed and configured NGINX as a reverse proxy server to handle incoming API requests and distribute them to backend microservices.
 - Implemented OAuth 2.0 authorization framework to secure API endpoints and control access to resources.
-- Set up an Authorization Server (e.g., using Auth0 or custom implementation) to issue JWT tokens and validate client credentials.
-- Configured NGINX to validate OAuth tokens and enforce access policies based on scopes and roles defined in JWT claims.
-- Increased KPI anomaly detection accuracy by 5.42% using machine learning-based synthetic data generation techniques, ensuring privacy and security of original data.

 ### Software Engineer Intern
 **Diesel Loco Modernisation Works, Indian Railways (June 2018 - August 2018), IN, Patiala**